 There are several considerations when designing ventilation for your kitchen.
 The first consideration is the type of range that you are using.
 You want to make sure the range hood exhaust is designed with the proper CFM (cubic feet per minute).
 The 2nd consideration is allowing designed “makeup air.”
 The final consideration is education on how and when to use ventilation.

 Let’s discuss sizing the ventilation for the type of range that you are using first.
 There are codes and standards that we will discuss in a separate post.
-The first ventilation device to avoid is one that does not actually take the air out of the space.
-There are items on the market that recirculate the air back into the space after some basic filtration occurs.
+The first ventilation device to avoid is not actually taking the air out of the space.
+There are items on the market that recirculate the air back into the area after some basic filtration occurs.
 It would be best if you had an actual exhaust hood designed to capture the heat, water vapor, and pollutants and vent them directly to the outside of the structure.

 Finally, knowing when you use the ventilation is important.
 Anytime you are using the cooktop or oven (if you have a range), the ventilation should be turned on.
 There are some ventilation systems with sensors that detect bad indoor air quality near the range and turn on the exhaust for you if needed.